arangodb/docs/site/content/http/collections/collection-creating.md

                     in the cluster a shard will refuse to write.
 Writes to shards with enough up-to-date copies will succeed at the same time however.
 The value of `writeConcern` cannot be larger than `replicationFactor`. _(cluster only)_
-                distributeShardsLike:
-                  type: string
-                  description: |+
-                    (The default is `""`) in an Enterprise Edition cluster, this attribute binds the specifics of sharding for the newly created collection to follow that of a specified existing collection.
-                    **Note** Using this parameter has consequences for the prototype collection.
-It can no longer be dropped, before the sharding-imitating collections are dropped.
-Equally, backups and restores of imitating collections alone will generate warnings (which can be overridden) about missing sharding prototype.
                 shardingStrategy:
                   type: string
                   description: |+
                     This attribute specifies the name of the sharding strategy to use for the collection.
 Since ArangoDB 3.4 there are different sharding strategies to select from when creating a new collection.
-The selected `shardingStrategy` value will remain fixed for the collection and cannot be changed afterwards.
+The selected `shardingStrategy` value remains fixed for the collection and cannot be changed afterwards.
                     This is important to make the collection keep its sharding settings and always find documents already distributed to shards using the same initial sharding algorithm.